militades/Powershell-scripts/README.md

 # Powershell-scripts
-Collection of PowerShell scripts for general utility in grabbing and parsing JSON blobs.
+Collection of PowerShell scripts for general utility.